-In addition to the below requirements, honors classes are required to:
+In addition to Sections I through V above honors classes are required to:

-- 1. Compose written legal descriptions for all proposed parcels and easements. - 2.
-Design an outlet control structure and provide a final detention basin design.
+- 1. Compose written legal descriptions for all proposed parcels and easements. - Design an outlet control structure and provide a final detention basin design.
 Construction details are to be provided for the detention basin and outlet control structure.